Powett/skelet0wn/README.md

 # skelet0wn

 ## Overview
-*skelet0wn* is a cutting-edge pentesting automation framework designed to streamline and automate the entire cyber kill chain.
-As the core engine of an open-source project, skelet0wn enables penetration testers to efficiently execute complex workflows using docker-encapsulated tools and logic elements.
+*skelet0wn* is a cutting-edge penetration testing automation framework designed to streamline and automate the entire cyber kill chain.
+As the core engine of an open-source project, skelet0wn enables penetration testers to efficiently execute complex workflows using Docker-encapsulated tools and logic elements.

 ## Features
 - **Full Automation**: Automate all steps of the cyber kill chain from reconnaissance to post-exploitation.
-- **Docker Encapsulation**: Seamlessly run various pentesting tools encapsulated in Docker containers for consistent and reproducible environments.
+- **Docker Encapsulation**: Seamlessly run various penetration testing tools encapsulated in Docker containers for consistent and reproducible environments.
 - **Complex Workflows**: Create and manage intricate workflows combining multiple tools and logic elements.
 - **Extensibility**: Easily extend and customize with additional tools and scripts to fit specific testing needs.
 - **Open Source**: Completely open-source, fostering community contributions and transparency.